 - Electrical x 3

 Due to Covid – 19 ITI closed early March 2020 and term 1 of this course resumed in March 2021.
 Term 2 started on the 26th April 2021.
 Unfortunately during the Covid year one female student became pregnant and moved away.
 One male student, an orphan, during the lockdown period started to work collecting sugar cane to earn cash.
 His guardian has confirm that he will not be returning.
 Very sad that these two have walked away from an excellent opportunity in life, one of the tragic side effects of the pandemic.
-More information regarding this course to follow shortly.
+The now 3 students, took their first year final exams in December 2021.
+They then commenced industrial training in January 2022, in order to gain ‘on the ground experience’ in their chosen future careers.
+In February 2022, they resumed their formal vocational learning which will end in December 2022, when they take their 2nd year and final course exams.

 Secondary Teachers’ Training College